 Pre-heat oven to 200°C to fan bake and put a large pot of water onto boil for the potatoes.
-Rinse the potatoes, then cut into bite-size pieces and set aside while the water is coming up to heat.
+Rinse the potatoes, then cut them into bite-size pieces and set them aside while the water is coming up to heat.

 For the aioli - in a food processor add the crushed garlic, egg yolks, lemon juice, vinegar, mustard and a pinch of salt and pepper, then pulse to combine (you can also do this step by hand with a whisk if you prefer, it will just take longer to make).
 With the motor running, SLOWLY pour in the oil.
 If you add it too quickly it won’t get thick and creamy.
-Once you have added the oil, taste and check seasoning.
+Once you have added the oil, taste and check to season.
 If it's too thick, you can add 1 tablespoon of water and wiz again.
 Set aside for now.